 Joe Mazzola was appointed Director of Organizational Development and Performance Management in June 2017, following a year in the HR Department where he was in charge of training.

 Before working for the city, Mazzola was President and CEO of an education-based nonprofit in Washington, DC.
 He was also in the military for over 20 years where he taught leadership and ethics at the Air Force Academy and was a commanding officer of different organizations in the U.S., Europe and the Pacific.

 Mazzola holds a master’s degree in Public Administration from the University of Texas at San Antonio and a master’s in Education and Human Development from George Washington University.

 Strategic Services Manager

-Trevor Minyard has been the Strategic Services Manager in the City Manager’ Office since October 2019.
+Trevor Minyard has been the Director of Strategic Services in the City Manager’ Office since October 2021.
 Minyard joined the City Manager’s Office as Assistant to the City Manager in May 2017, and began his tenure with the City of McKinney as a financial analyst in October 2013.

 During his time with McKinney, Minyard has been involved in a number of financial transparency and reporting initiatives for the city.
 Most recently, he assisted in McKinney becoming the first city in Texas to receive five Transparency Stars from the Texas State Comptroller’s Office.

 Minyard holds a Master of Public Administration from Texas Tech University in Lubbock, Texas, as well as a Master of Business Administration and a Bachelor of Business Administration from Dallas Baptist University in Dallas, Texas.
 In addition, Minyard is a graduate of Leadership ICMA’s 2019 class, a Certified Government Finance Officer, a graduate of Leadership McKinney’s 2018 class, and is an active member of the Texas and International City Management Association and the Government Finance Officers Association of Texas.